-If you think you might be cut out for the high-stakes world of frozen treats and hot competition, read on to the steps of pursuing your piece of this multibillion-dollar industry.
+If you think you might be cut out for the high-stakes world of frozen treats and hot competition, read on for the steps of pursuing your piece of this multibillion-dollar industry.

 Step 1: Evaluate Product Options

-One of the benefits of starting a vending machine company is that the assortment of products to choose from and sell is vast and varied.
+One of the benefits of starting a vending machine company is the vast and varied assortment of products you can sell.
+These traditionally include various food and snacks, cold or hot beverages, and health food items.

 - CBD oil